LSPHP Options¶

 The LSPHP_ProcessGroup

 directive turns ProcessGroup mode on and off when using Apache configuration files.
-By default this is already turned on
+By default this is turned on

 .